 NordicTrack is one of the first brands that come to mind when people think about home treadmills, as it has made a name for excellent quality residential workout machines.
 As you search through the available treadmill lineup, you may find yourself comparing the NordicTrack Commercial 2950 treadmill to the equally well-built NordicTrack Commercial X22i Incline Trainer treadmill.

 Along with both of these treadmills being produced by NordicTrack, there are many other similarities.
-For instance, both of them come with a free year of iFit Coach membership, unlocking thousands of exciting workout videos and other pre-made programs.
+For instance, both of them come with a free 30 day trial iFit membership, unlocking thousands of exciting workout videos and other pre-made programs.
 Both treadmills have a top weight limit of 300 pounds, and you can use one of our NordicTrack promo codes on these machines!

 With so many similarities, it can be tough to determine which machine is the right one for you.
 To help you determine which treadmill better suits your needs, we have highlighted five key comparison points on the Commercial 2950 and the X22i.